Responsible Employees and Reporting Incidents of Sexual Misconduct or Discrimination

 1. Policy Statement

 1.2.
-The term “responsible employee” used in this document is a university designation in alignment with state law and university values.
-For information on employees who are designated as Officials with Authority, as defined by Title IX of the Education Amendments of 1972, or Campus Security Authorities, as defined by the Clery Act, please contact the Office of Equal Opportunity and Access.
+The term “responsible employee” used in this document is a university designation in alignment with state and federal law and university values.
+For information on employees who are designated as Campus Security Authorities, as defined by the Clery Act, or Mandatory Reporters of abuse or neglect, as defined by state of Oregon law, please contact EOA.

 2. Reason for Policy